 Diving without using the proper technique has the potential to lead to head, neck and spinal injuries.
 Unfortunately, more than 95% of diving-related injuries happen in less than five feet of water.
 The majority of instances occurred when children were left unsupervised.

 Brain injury is one of the top concerns when it comes to divers.
 A hard hit to the head can result in a concussion.
 This usually results in a temporary loss of consciousness and being unable to recall the events that happened moments before.
 Such symptoms resolve themselves over time.
-However, many suffer from post-concussion syndrome that cause symptoms to affect them later on in life.
+However, many suffer from post-concussion syndrome that causes symptoms to affect them later on in life.

 No Room for Distractions